thinclab/recycrl/README.md

 More information on the fork and what it includes can be found in the Setup section.<br>
 [Depth-AI ROS Fork Setup](https://github.com/thinclab/depthai-ros?tab=readme-ov-file#Setup)

-## 7) Install `kuka_kontrol` and KUKA Dependencies
+## 7) Install `kuka_kontrol` and KUKA dependencies

 This package also implements the KUKA LBR iisy r3760 Collaborative Robot.
 This robot needs to be controlled externally with ROS2 for the code in this repository.
 A custom package for this purpose has been developed and is called `kuka_kontrol`.
 Installation instructions for this package can be found at the link below.<br>
 [`kuka_kontrol` Installation](https://github.com/thinclab/kuka_kontroltab=readme-ov-file#note-the-following-instructions-are-written-for-ubuntu-2404-ros2-jazzy-jalisco)

-## 8) Run `recycrl`
+## 8) How to Use `recycrl`

-After all of the previous steps have been completed, the package is ready to be utilized.
-First, the KUKA robot needs to be turned on and set up to allow for external execution.
+### Set up the KUKA for real-world execution
 Startup the robot by clicking the power button on the KR C5 micro controller and sign in as an Admin to the SmartPad when it has finished loading.
 After signing in, make sure the robot is in AUT mode (check top center, There are two modes T1 and AUT) on the SmartPad.
 Then click on the user icon on the top right and click "Release SPOC" to allow other hosts to control the robot.

 If the robot is setup correctly according to the steps above, you can now connect to the robot through ROS2.
 First, run the robot launch below which starts the required nodes for real-world KUKA operation.